Wndx2/wndxTheme/README.md

-wndxTheme, the Obsidian theme for the nerds
+Obsidian theme for the nerds.